 Windows Recovery Tools for the A+ Certification Exams

 One of the hardest tasks to perform when troubleshooting a system is fixing a system that will not boot.
-The A+ Certification exams expect you to be comfortable with the different recovery tools available in Windows.
-This table reviews popular recovery tools and specifies where you can find the recovery tool — be sure to know these for the exam.
+The A+ Certification Exams expect you to be comfortable with the different recovery tools available in Windows.
+This table reviews popular recovery tools and specifies where you can find the recovery tool — be sure to know these for the A+ Exam.

 |Recovery Console||Command line interface for troubleshooting disk issues and boot problems||Boot off the Windows installation CD or using the boot menu if preinstalled|